Christopher M. Curran

 Christopher M. Curran is a senior litigation partner who has been with the firm for over 35 years.
 He is a trial and appellate lawyer based in the Firm's Washington office.
 He has consistently been recognized as a leading litigator for his work representing domestic and multinational clients in complex civil and criminal litigation.
 In addition to his representations of corporations and business executives, he has represented many foreign sovereigns in U.S. court proceedings.

 Mr. Curran frequently handles cases from their inception in federal district court through trial and all appeals (sometimes all the way to the Supreme Court).
-In 2019, he won his latest argument in the Supreme Court, prevailing 8-1 in a decision reversing a $315 million default judgment.
+His arguments in the Supreme Court have included antitrust and foreign-sovereign-immunity cases.
+In 2019, he won an argument in the Supreme Court dealing with the Foreign Sovereign Immunities Act and the Vienna Convention on Diplomatic Relations, prevailing 8-1 in a decision reversing a $315 million judgment.

 Mr. Curran served three three-year terms on the US Court of Appeals for the District of Columbia Circuit's Advisory Committee on Admissions and Grievances, serving as its Chairman for much of that time.